 The sesame seed oil and ghee carry the herbs deep in to the dhatu and are called yogavahis (catalytic agents).
 The sugar acts as a preservative.

 It is very nourishing, helps to build ojas and balance vata.
-It is highly regarded rasayana as it strengthens and revitalizes the whole system.
+It is highly regarded rasayana as it strengthens and revitalizes the whole system in elderly health.
 (13)

 Holistic solutions